Matmos

-Matmos is an experimental electronic music duo originally from San Francisco but now residing in Baltimore.
-M. C. (Martin) Schmidt and Drew Daniel are the core members, but they frequently include other artists on their records and in their performances, including notably J Lesser.
+Matmos is an experimental electronic music duo formed in San Francisco and based in Baltimore.
+M. C. (Martin) Schmidt and Drew Daniel are the core members, but they frequently include other artists on their records and in their performances notably including J Lesser.
 Apart from releasing twelve full-length studio albums and numerous collaborative works, Matmos is also well known for their collaboration with Icelandic singer and musician Björk, both on studio recordings and live tours.
 After being signed to Matador Records for nine years, Matmos signed with Thrill Jockey in 2012.
 The name Matmos refers to the seething lake of evil slime beneath the city Sogo in the 1968 film Barbarella.

 Notable work

-In 1998, Matmos remixed the Björk single Alarm Call.
-Subsequently, Matmos worked with Björk on her albums Vespertine (2001) and Medúlla (2004), as well as her Vespertine and Greatest Hits tours.
-In November 2004, Matmos spent 97 hours in the Yerba Buena Center for the Arts as artists in residence, performing music with friends, musical guests and onlookers.
-The live album Work, Work, Work, essentially a "best of" collection of the session, was released as a free download from their website.
+In 1998, Matmos remixed the Björk single "Alarm Call".
+Then the duo worked with Björk on her albums Vespertine (2001) and Medúlla (2004), as well as the Vespertine and Greatest Hits tours.
+In November 2004, Matmos spent 97 hours in the Yerba Buena Center for the Arts as artists-in-residence, performing music with friends, musical guests and onlookers.
+The live album Work, Work, Work, essentially a "best of" collection of the session, was released as a free download on their website.

-Matmos gained notoriety for their use of samples including "freshly cut hair" and "the amplified neural activity of crayfish" on their first album and "recorded the snips, clicks, snaps, and squelches of various surgical procedures, then nipped and tucked them into seven remarkably accessible, melodic pieces of experimental techno" for their album A Chance to Cut Is a Chance to Cure.
+Matmos gained notoriety for their use of unconventional samples including "freshly cut hair" and "the amplified neural activity of crayfish" on their first album and "recorded the snips, clicks, snaps, and squelches of various surgical procedures, then nipped and tucked them into seven remarkably accessible, melodic pieces of experimental techno" for their album A Chance to Cut Is a Chance to Cure.
 In 2011, Matmos participated in a programmed evening of events with the visual arts organisation Auto Italia South East.
 The event was produced in collaboration with record label Upset The Rhythm and included contributions from experimental electronic musicians Jon Wiese and Birds of Delay.
 Matmos have since collaborated with a large number of visual artists and arts organisations, including Cafe Oto and Metal.

-In 2015, Matmos appeared in the documentary Soundhunters directed by Beryl Koltz and broadcast on the Franco-German channel arte as well as on many channels abroad.
+In 2015, Matmos appeared in Soundhunters, a documentary directed by Beryl Koltz and broadcast on the Franco-German channel arte as well as on many channels abroad.
+In September 2023, the duo announced their album Return to Archive would be released marking the seventy-fifth anniversary of the Smithsonian Folkways label, with a three-hour free concert at the Hirshhorn Museum in Washington, D.C. in which they remixed field recordings from the label's catalogue in octophonic sound.

+Hit em

+In 2024, Daniel tweeted about a new musical genre called "Hit Em" which he claims to have learned about during a dream while he was asleep; in the tweet he described the genre to be fixed at 212 BPM and 5/4 time signature.
+The post went viral, with electronic music producers attempting to create examples of the fictional genre.